 Employees Using Checklists

 Employees who actively use checklists without skipping items or cutting corners is another good way for employees to interact directly with your SMS.

-This is fact that many safety managers overlook.
+This is a fact that many safety managers overlook.
 But safety managers design these checklists to comply with safe behavior and with SMS guidelines, and so when employees follow checklists they are behaving exactly in line with SMS expectations.

 Corrective Actions Are Completed on Time

-Corrective preventative actions are generally facilitated by department heads or other subject matter experts and performed by employees.
+Corrective preventative actions are generally facilitated by department heads or other subject-matter experts and performed by employees.
 Common signs of resistance to the SMS and lack of participation are: